 "Be a free thinker and don't accept everything you hear as truth.
 Be critical and evaluate what you believe in"

-Philosophy and Ethics is an inclusive forum that nurtures self-esteem and self- confidence.
+Religious studies is an inclusive forum that nurtures self-esteem and self- confidence.
 It encourages humanity to ask deep questions and explore possibilities rather than accepting the initial reality presented to us.
 Developing an understanding of our multicultural society supports all generations, including our future leaders, to be empathic, understanding and compassionate.
-Philosophy and Ethics is a highly regarded academic subject and opens many future doors – particularly in jobs involved in law or politics.
+Religious Studies is a highly regarded academic subject and opens many future doors – particularly in jobs involved in law or politics.

-The Philosophy & Ethics Long Term Plan is available here
+The Religious Studies Long Term Plan is available here

-The Autumn Philosophy & Ethics Medium Term Plans for KS 3 are available by clicking on the Year groups below.
+The Autumn Religious Studies Medium Term Plans for KS 3 are available by clicking on the Year groups below.

-Mrs J. Woodmore - Teacher of Health and Social Care
+Mrs D. Quinton - Leader of Religious Studies and Health and Social Care

-Mrs D. Quinton - Teacher of Philosophy and Ethics
+Mrs J. Woolley - Teacher of Health and Social Care

 Further Information on Key Stage Four